BetonQuest/BetonQuest/docs/User-Documentation/Conditions-List.md

     empty 5
     ```

-## Entities in area: `entities`
+## Entities in area: `monsters`

 **persistent**, **static**

 This condition will return true only if there is a specified amount (or more) of specified entities in the specified area.
 There are three required arguments - entity type, location and range.
 Entities are defined as a list separated by commas.
-Each entity type (taken from [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html)) can have additional `:amount` suffix, for example `ZOMBIE:5,SKELETON:2` means 5 or more zombies and 2 or more skeletons.
-Location is standard.
-Range is a number representing a radius in which the entities will be looked for.
-You can also specify additional `name:` argument, with the name of the required entity.
+Each entity type (taken from [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html))
+can have an additional amount suffix, for example `ZOMBIE:5,SKELETON:2` means 5 or more zombies and 2 or more skeletons.
+The location is defined as usual.
+The number after the location is the range around the location in which will be checked for these entities.
+You can also specify additional `name:` argument,
+with the name of the required entity.
 Replace all spaces with `_` here.
-You can use `marked:` argument to check only for monsters marked in `spawn` event.
+You can use `marked:` argument to check only for entities marked in `spawn` event.

 !!! example
     ```YAML
-    entities ZOMBIE:2 100;200;300;world 10 name:Deamon
+    monsters ZOMBIE:2 100;200;300;world 10 name:Deamon
     ```

 ## Experience: `experience`